The Question We're Not Asking

 First, the early stages are manageable.
 At 10–15% displacement with $2–3 trillion in AI revenue, the required tax rates are in the range of existing corporate tax burdens.
 This is the window in which to act — when the policy is inexpensive and the political resistance is low.

-Second, the lost tax revenue problem is bigger than the UBI problem.
+Second, the lost tax revenue problem is bigger than the displacement benefit problem.
 Most people intuitively focus on the cost of supporting displaced workers.
 But the collapse of the income and payroll tax base — which funds Social Security, Medicare, defense, and everything else — is often the larger fiscal hole.
 At 40% displacement, roughly $625 billion in annual tax revenue disappears.
 The AI tax isn't just funding a new program; it's replacing the fiscal foundation of the federal government.

 Why the Response Must Be Dynamic